Fourth Council of Constantinople (Catholic Church)

 The Fourth Council of Constantinople was the eighth ecumenical council of the Catholic Church held in Constantinople from 5 October 869, to 28 February 870.
-It was poorly attended, the first session by only 12 bishops and the number of bishops later never exceeded 103.
+It was attended by over 103 bishops.
 In contrast, the pro-Photian council of 879–80 was attended by 383 bishops.
 The Council met in ten sessions from October 869 to February 870 and issued 27 canons.

 The council was called by Emperor Basil I the Macedonian, with the support of Pope Hadrian II.
 It deposed and anathematized Photius, a layman who had been appointed as Patriarch of Constantinople, and reinstated his predecessor Ignatius.

 The Council also reaffirmed the decisions of the Second Council of Nicaea in support of icons and holy images and required the image of Christ to have veneration equal with that of the gospel book.
+It was a reaction against the local Council of Constantinople (867) that excommunicated Pope Nicholas I and declared him anathema.

 A later council, the Eastern Orthodox Fourth Council of Constantinople, was held after Photios had been reinstated on the order of the emperor.
 Today, the Catholic Church recognizes the council in 869–870 as "Constantinople IV", while the Eastern Orthodox Churches recognize the councils in 879–880 as "Constantinople IV" and revere Photios as a saint.

 Whether and how far the Greek Fourth Council of Constantinople was confirmed by Pope John VIII is a matter of dispute.
-There is substantial evidence that he did in fact accept it, anathematising the council of 869 in his Letters to the Emperors Basil, Leo and Alexander, which were read in the second session of the 879/80 council, his letter to Photios and his Commonitorium.
-Francis Dvornik has argued that subsequent popes accepted the council of 879 as binding, only choosing the council of 869–70 as ecumenical 200 years later after the Great Schism due to issues with certain canons (namely the implicit condemnation of the filioque).
+Some argue that he did accept it, in his Letters to the Emperors Basil I, Leo VI and Alexander, which were read in the second session of the 879/80 council, his so-called letter to Photios and his Commonitorium.
+Francis Dvornik has argued that subsequent popes accepted the council of 879 as binding, only choosing the council of 869–70 as ecumenical years later after the Great Schism due to issues with certain canons (namely the implicit condemnation of the filioque).
 Siecienski disagrees with Dvornik's assessment.
 The previous seven ecumenical councils are recognized as ecumenical and authoritative by both Eastern Orthodox and Catholic Christians.

 Background

 With the coronation of Charlemagne by Pope Leo III in 800, the papacy had acquired a new protector in the West.
 This freed the pontiffs to some degree from the power of the emperor in Constantinople but it also led to a schism, because the emperors and patriarchs of Constantinople interpreted themselves as the true descendants of the Roman Empire.

 After the Byzantine emperor summarily dismissed St. Ignatius of Constantinople as patriarch of that city, Pope Nicholas I refused to recognize his successor Patriarch Photios I of Constantinople.
 Photios did not at this stage raise the Filioque issue.
-The Council condemned Photius and defrocked his supporters in the clergy.
+The Council condemned Photios and defrocked his supporters in the clergy.